-- Planning and Administration Project (PA-2010-01-00-00) - This project will provide the necessary funding for the staffing needs of the Pennsylvania Department of Transportation, to manage these federally funded projects aiding in overall fatality reduction.
+• Planning and Administration Project (PA-2011-01-00-00)

+This project will provide the necessary funding for the staffing needs of the Pennsylvania Department of Transportation and permit the proper management of federally funded projects.

-SAFETY MEASUREMENTS OBJECTIVE Implement Statewide and Local Projects addressing Highway Safety Issue approximately 100 or more projects to various state and local agencies by September 30, 2009 for FFY2010 beginning October 1, 2009.
-Perform site evaluations and fiscal audits of highway safety projects Perform approximately 100 site evaluations of projects, and approximately 50 fiscal audits by year end September 30, 2010.
-Prepare Annual Report Submission to NHTSA Create 1 Annual Report Submission, for reporting activity, to NHTSA and submit no later than December 31, 2009.
-Prepare Section 402 Application Prepare Application for funding to NHTSA and submit no later than September 1, 2010.
-Prepare Section 405 Application Prepare Application for funding to NHTSA and submit no later than February 15, 2010.
-Prepare Section 408 Application Prepare Application for funding to NHTSA and submit no later than June 15, 2010.
-Prepare Section 410 Application Prepare Application for funding to NHTSA and submit no later than August 1, 2010.
-Prepare Section 2010 Application Prepare Application for funding to NHTSA and submit no later than August 1, 2010.
-If eligible and meet criteria, prepare Section 2011 Application Prepare Application for funding to NHTSA and submit no later than July 1, 2010.
+SAFETY MEASUREMENTS OBJECTIVE Implement Statewide and Local Projects addressing Highway Safety Issue approximately 100 or more projects to various state and local agencies by September 30, 2010 for FFY2011 beginning October 1, 2010.
+Perform site evaluations and fiscal audits of highway safety projects Perform approximately 100 site evaluations of projects, and approximately 50 fiscal audits by year end September 30, 2011.
+Prepare Annual Report Submission to NHTSA Create 1 Annual Report Submission, for reporting activity, to NHTSA and submit no later than December 31, 2010.
+Prepare Section 402 Application Prepare Application for funding to NHTSA and submit no later than September 1, 2011.
+Prepare Section 405 Application Prepare Application for funding to NHTSA and submit no later than February 15, 2011.
+Prepare Section 408 Application Prepare Application for funding to NHTSA and submit no later than June 15, 2011.

+Prepare Section 410 Application Prepare Application for funding to NHTSA and submit no later than August 1, 2011.
+Prepare Section 2010 Application Prepare Application for funding to NHTSA and submit no later than August 1, 2011.
+If eligible and meet criteria, prepare Section 2011 Application Prepare Application for funding to NHTSA and submit no later than July 1, 2011.